divekit/divekit-repo-editor/README.md

 > Note: The following describes the target behavior of the version 1.0.0.
 > The current status can be taken from the changelog.

-The divekit-repo-editor is based on the evaluation-processor.
-The editor allows the subsequent adjustment of individual files over a larger number of repositories.
+The divekit-repo-editor allows the subsequent adjustment of individual files over a larger number of repositories.

 The editor has two different functionalities, one is to adjust a file equally in all repositories and the other is to